 Frank A. D'Amelio was initially elected to the Board in September 2003.
-He is Executive Vice President, Chief Financial Officer and Business Operations of Pfizer Inc, having held this position since December 2010, and having served as Chief Financial Officer since September 2007.
+He is Executive Vice President, Business Operations and Chief Financial Officer of Pfizer Inc, having held this position since December 2010, and having served as Chief Financial Officer since September 2007.
 Prior to that, Mr. D'Amelio was Senior Executive Vice President of Integration and Chief Administrative Officer at Alcatel-Lucent from December 2006 to August 2007, and Chief Operating Officer of Lucent Technologies Inc. from March 2006 to November 2006.
 From May 2001 until February 2006, he was Executive Vice President, Administration and Chief Financial Officer of Lucent.

-Mr. D'Amelio also serves on the board of directors of the Independent College Fund of New Jersey.
+Mr. D'Amelio also serves as the Chairman of the Board of Zoetis, Inc. and on the board of directors of the Independent College Fund of New Jersey.